Zillertal Alps Family Walking Adventure

 Hotel Waldheim offers a self-service buffet breakfast with hot and cold options.

 Dinner is a four-course meal plus a self-service salad bar.
 Guests are asked to select their choices for their evening meal at breakfast.
 There is always a vegetarian option available.
 Special diets can be catered for if requested in advance of the holiday.
+Please note that this hotel is unable to cater for vegan diets.

 The hotel has a well-stocked bar serving beer, wine and spirits.